7 Best Retirement Planning Tools for 2023

 But even if you don’t have the minimum required initial investment, or if you don’t choose to participate in their wealth management program, you can still take advantage of the retirement planner.
 It’s a component of their free financial tools, and open to anyone.

-With all your financial accounts assembled in one place, the Personal Capital Retirement Planner enables you to run different scenarios, such as evaluating various retirement dates or annual retirement savings contribution amounts.
+With all your financial accounts assembled in one place, the Empower Retirement Planner enables you to run different scenarios, such as evaluating various retirement dates or annual retirement savings contribution amounts.

 It also helps you to build changes to your financial situation into your retirement plan.
 For example, you can factor in additional income sources, like Social Security and pensions.
 But you can also change the impact of major expenses on your retirement plan.
 Those include events like saving for your children’s college educations.

-And while the focus of retirement savings is typically on the accumulation of funds, the Personal Capital Retirement Planner helps you to develop a retirement spending plan.
+And while the focus of retirement savings is typically on the accumulation of funds, the Empower Retirement Planner helps you to develop a retirement spending plan.

 After all, once you know how much you’ll need to live in retirement, the job of retirement planning becomes more precise.